 - Do not use self identifying information like birthdays or names etc in your password.

-- Never reuse passwords.
+- Never reuse passwords, particularly between websites.

 - Be careful with answers security questions.
 If you loose your phone, you'll need the answers to login.
 However, don't make it easy for anyone who knows anything about you to guess the answers.
+More embarrassingly, make sure the answers to your security questions cannot be Googled!
+This has famously caught celebrities out in the past.

 Tips on Password Management